Starting and managing

 triton instance get with the container ID.

 triton instance get 91e8aad0

 The terminal will return a large list of infrastructure details.
 The IP address will be listed next to

 SSH is the primary means of connecting and authenticating for commmand line access to all container types with the exception of Docker and Windows instances.
 You must have installed Triton CLI tool.

 Learn more about connecting to containers and VMs.

 To remove an instance you're no longer using with

 triton instance delete <UUID>.
 That command can remove any instance, including Docker containers.

-To remove an instance in the portal, login to your account.
-Navigate to the Instances list.
+To remove an instance in the portal, get account access from your administraotr and access the instance section.
 Select the data center which hosts the container you wish to remove.
 Select the checkbox next to each container you wish to remove.
 From the actions drop down, select delete.
 You will be prompted to confirm: "Destroy the information on this instance and stop billing for this instance?"